Inscribable fans I: Inscribed cones and virtual polytopes: Type cones and inscribed virtual polytopes

-For the first statement, let $\Fan$ be a fan in $\R^d$ with $n$ regions and $e$ walls.
-Then the linear system described in Theorem~\ref{thm:VInSpc_rep} is of order at most $n(e-n+1) \le \frac{(n-1)^2(n-2)}{2}$ and can be computed, for example, along a breath-first search.
-In particular computing a point in $\InCone(\Fan)$ is equivalent to finding a solution to a system of linear equations and strict inequalities.
+For the first statement, let $\Fan$ be a (polytopal) fan in $\R^d$ with $n$ regions.
+The linear equations of type~\eqref{eqn:GR} is of order $d$ times the number of walls of $\Fan$ and is of order $dn^2$.
+If $C \in \cyc$ is a cycle of length $m < n$, then the linear equations of type~\eqref{eqn:AC} and \eqref{eqn:GC} are of order $m^2$.
+There are at most $\binom{n}{3}$ cycles.
+Computing a point in $\InCone(\Fan)$ is therefore equivalent to finding a solution to a system of polynomially many linear equations and strict inequalities.
 The bit complexity of the system is polynomial in $(G(\Fan),\alpha)$ and the ellipsoid method determines in polynomial time if a solution exists; cf.~\cite{GLS}.
-This completes the proof of Corollary~\ref{cor:algo_rational}. \end{proof}
+This completes the proof of Theorem~\ref{thm:algo_rational}. \end{proof}